VictoriiaShtyreva/VictoriiaShtyreva/README.md

 #### Azure Project: Event Management System API
 The [Event Management System](https://github.com/VictoriiaShtyreva/EventManagementApiApp) is a web application built with ASP.NET Core, Entity Framework Core, and PostgreSQL.
-It includes:

-- User Authentication and Authorization: Managed using ASP.NET Core Identity, EntraID, and Microsoft Graph.
-- Integration with Azure Services: This is for storage and monitoring.

 #### Fullstack Project: QuickMart